orange-lang/orange/README.md

 # Orange
-Orange is a systems programming language made to let the user create code that's as powerful as C++ while still being fun to write.
+Orange is a systems programming language made to be as powerful as C++ with none of the headache.
+It aims to be very producitve by baking the most important low- and high-level features directly into the langauge, instead of dealing with them through obtuse function calls.

 # Status